 Grants of up to £10,000 are available, and are likely to be used to produce a report that will help progress project plans to a stage where they can be considered by large grant-giving bodies and to meet RIBA Stage 1 requirements, or may assist with the cost of staff time such as a project manager or a professional advisor.

 UK places of worship, of all ages, listed and unlisted, are considered for the funding, though the Trust is particularly interested in applications from the North East of England, Northern Ireland, Scotland and Wales

 Funding is limited and in high demand.
 Applicants must read the guidance notes carefully to ensure they are eligible.
 The Fund is only open to buildings built as churches originally and 50% of the funds need to have been raised prior to submission.

-The 2018 deadlines for applications are
+The final deadlines for 2018 applications is August 29

 MAINTENANCE GRANTS (in partnership with the Pilgrim Trust)